openhab/openhab-docs/_addons_bindings/zwave/doc/forest/shuttlesl_0_0.md

 -0xFF: Open

-Switch the power on and off
+Switch the power on and off.

 The ```switch_binary``` channel supports the ```Switch``` item and is in the ```Switch``` category.